-The machine’s weight shouldn’t be an issue for its transport, as its front base integrates a set of wheels which facilitate its relocation.
+The machine’s weight shouldn’t be an issue for its transport, as its front base integrates a set of wheels that facilitate its relocation.
 The rear plate also has a lifting handle, to provide a better grip.

 Thus, when moving to change its location, you will handle less than half of its weight.
 If you’re able to lift 45 lbs, you should be able to transport and handle this elliptical.

 This Nautilus elliptical trainer doesn’t have a folding design, though.
 It also takes quite a bit of space, being 73″ long (186 cm) and 27″ wide (67 cm).
-On top of that, it requires at least two feet of clearance on each side and at the rear, for safe operation.
+On top of that, it requires at least two feet of clearance on each side and at the rear for safe operation.
 Therefore, if usage and storage space is an issue, this may not be the best choice for a cardio training machine.

 Except for the flywheel covers and several other covers, the elliptical is mostly steel.
 All tubes feature a non-corrosive and abrasion-resistant powder coating.
-However, each one of the four rail bars is covered by a stainless steel plate with chrome finish.
+However, each one of the four rail bars is covered by a stainless steel plate with a chrome finish.